 an unexpected passing can be financially devastating.
 Don’t let it happen to you

-When Sarah and I had children, we began to realize how important it was for us to have life insurance, so we started shopping around for policies.
+When Sarah and I had children, we realized how important it was for us to have life insurance, so we started shopping around for policies.
 We looked online for various quotes and we also met with agents.

 One agent we met with was recommended to us by a friend.
 At first, he seemed to be paying attention to our concerns.
 We only wanted term policies for ourselves (we didn’t want an investment policy of any kind, as we prefer to invest independently) and we were pretty confident as to the amounts.